University of Washington Press Discretionary Fund

 Scott and Laurie Oki Endowment

-Supports publication of books in the humanities and social sciences that deal with the Asian American experience.
+Supports publication of books in the humanities and social sciences that deal with Asian Americans.

 Pascal Editors' Endowment